VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 variety of formats&mdash;`during='currentYear'`.

 As these kinds of parameters don't fit easily in a URL path, you can use optional parameters for conveying arbitrarily complex information during navigation.
-Optional parameters aren't involved in pattern matching and afford flexibility of expression.
+Optional parameters are not involved in pattern matching and afford flexibility of expression.

 The router supports navigation with optional parameters as well as required route parameters.
 Define optional parameters in a separate object _after_ you define the required route parameters.

-In general, use a required route parameter when the value is mandatory (for example, if necessary to distinguish one route path from another); and an optional parameter when the value is optional, complex, and/or multivariate.
+In general, use a required route parameter when the value is mandatory (for example, if it is necessary to distinguish one route path from another); and an optional parameter when the value is optional, complex, and/or multivariate.

 {@a optionally-selecting}